rzilient-club/ruby-vies/README.md

-# Ruby::Vies
+# Rz::Vies

 [![Build Status](https://app.travis-ci.com/eddygarcas/ruby-vies.svg?branch=main)](https://app.travis-ci.com/eddygarcas/ruby-vies) [![Gem Version](https://badge.fury.io/rb/ruby-vies.svg)](https://badge.fury.io/rb/ruby-vies)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ruby/vies`.
+Put your Ruby code in the file `lib/rz/vies`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem